keaneflynn/Icarus/README.md

 functional for Pi 5s and is maintained](https://github.com/Nachtzuster/BirdNET-Pi).

-The only changes that will need to be made to the client configuration to each raspberry pi from the OEM setup is to add the custom bird species list for the reservation put together by Megan Yount.
+The only changes that will need to be made to the client configuration to each raspberry pi from the OEM setup is to add the custom bird species list.
 This can be found [in the src/ directory of the respository](https://github.com/SummitLakeNRD/Icarus/blob/main/src/bird_list.txt) and needs to be placed in the `scripts/` subdirectory of the birdnet client build.